Lorne "Gump" Worsley: An Icon On and Off the Ice

 Lorne “Gump" Worsley, born and raised in Montreal, was the last NHL goalie to play without a mask.
 “My face is my mask," he would say, refusing to don facial protection.
 He acquired the nickname Gump as a youngster due to his facial resemblance to Andy Gump, a cartoon character of the time.

-The Origins of Worsley’s Pro Career
+The Origins of Gump Worsley’s Pro Career

 After two years with the QJHL Verdun Cyclones, his early pro career was spent in the minors (EHL, USHL, WHL) where he succeeded three years in a row to be named to the First All-Star team and the league’s top goaltender.